bcochofel/flux2-kustomize-gitops-demo/README.md

 Check [this](https://toolkit.fluxcd.io/guides/mozilla-sops/) to create the GPG key and the `sops-gpg` secret.

-After creating you can encrypt secretsi, on the `sops-secrets` folder using the pub key.
+After creating you can encrypt secrets, on the `sops-secrets` folder using the pub key.

 ## Observability and Istio Mesh